Skip to main content

 The Industrial Revolution is itself an indirect outcome of the printing press.
 Although centuries separate the printing press from the early days of the revolution, the conditions that allowed for the revolution would not be possible without an educated and innovative mercantile class.
 From advancements in political and economic theory to technological innovations resulting from greater scientific literacy, the industrial revolution is also an information revolution.

-Historians pinpoint the beginning of the Industrial Revolution around the mid eighteenth century in Britain.
-The introduction of more efficient machinery in textile production resulted in explosive productivity growth, which in turn funded expansion of textile factories.
-A core concept of the industrial revolution is this feedback loop: technological innovations greatly increase productivity, resulting in lower production costs, resulting in higher profit margins, resulting in more investment in technological innovation.
+Historians pinpoint the beginning of the Industrial Revolution in Britain around the mid-eighteenth century.
+The introduction of more efficient machinery in textile production resulted in explosive productivity growth, which in turn funded the expansion of textile factories.
+A core concept of the industrial revolution is this feedback loop: technological innovations greatly increase productivity, resulting in lower production costs, higher profit margins, and more investment in technological innovation.

 What started in textiles soon expanded to many industries.
 Iron production became cheaper and more efficient, which in turn allowed railroads to expand.
 Speaking of trains, steam power transformed many industries, removing the need for hard manual labour from a number of processes.